RemakingEden/jsparkes.com/_posts/2023-09-10-testers-mindset-barrier-or-bridge.md

 ## TLDR

-Below I share my journey of becoming a tester and how I learned to question the stereotypes and gatekeeping of the testing industry.
-I also explain why I think anyone who is curious about how things work can be a tester, and why testing is not just about finding bugs, but about helping the whole team deliver quality software.
+Below I share my journey of how I learned to question the stereotypes and gatekeeping of the so called "testing mindset".
+I explain why I think anyone who is curious about how things work can be a tester, and why testing is not just about finding bugs, but about helping the whole team deliver quality software and this takes all kinds of people with all kinds of mindsets.

 ## "The Testers Mindset"